 We start our tour at the very northern tip of the county, at the point where Brecknockshire, Herefordshire and Monmouthshire meet.
 This point is just to the south of the South Top of the Black Mountain.
 We leave Brecknockshire behind for the time being and head southeastwards along the Hatterrall Ridge to Hatterrall Hill.
 From here the boundary heads eastwards to join the River Monnow at Glandwr.

 We follow the course of the Monnow as far as Rockfield Park before taking a detour around the north of the county town Monmouth to join the Wye.
-During the detour the boundary heads eastward through Buckholt Wood to join the Mally Brook.
+During the detour the boundary heads eastward around Buckholt Wood to join the Mally Brook south of Welsh Newton.
 We leave the brook at the next tributary and head north through Pyefinch Wood before heading south again to the west of Goldsmiths Wood before crossing over the A40 to meet the Wye.

 The boundary follows the Wye upstream as far as Whippington Brook, the point at which Monmouthshire and Herefordshire meet Gloucestershire.
 Following the brook south the boundary passes to the west of Highmeadow Woods before turning southwest at the village of Staunton.
 Passing to the west of Bunjups Wood the boundary rejoins the Wye at Redbrook.